a-location-1/a-location-1/_posts/2024-08-10-Tender-Buttons.md

 [^2]: "A Transatlantic Interview--1946." *A Primer for the Gradual Understanding of Gertrude Stein.* Ed.
 Robert Bartlett Haas.
 Black Sparrow Press, 1971.

+[^3]: "Epic Ambitions: a Review of Francesca Wade's Gertrude Stein: An Afterlife." *The New York Review* (12 Feb 2026).

+[^4]: *Gertrude Stein: An Afterlife.* Scribner, 2025.

-[^3]: Printed in Baiges, Maite Méndez.
+[^5]: Printed in Baiges, Maite Méndez.
 "After Picasso: Reinterpretations and recreations of *Les Demoiselles D'Avignon* in Contemporary Art." *Les Demoiselles d'Avignon and Modernism.* Firenze University Press, 2022.

-[^4]: "A Transatlantic Interview--1946."
+[^6]: "A Transatlantic Interview--1946."